micheles/micheles.github.io/_posts/2014-06-15-the-numbers-for-japan.md

 for a total return period of 10,000 years.
 I am considering here the case without correlation, which is the one where the issue of the saving time of the ground motion fields is spectacularly evident.
-I have chosen the configuration parameter to generate 701 tasks, which is a good choice for our cluster with 256 cores.
+I have chosen the configuration parameters to generate 701 tasks, which is a good choice for our cluster with 256 cores.

 Here are some infos about the source model used, which has 3 tectonic region